alcir/falcao.js/README.md

 By such, you can achieve these goals:

-- track unused IP addresses that in the DNS seems to be associated with some hostname
+- track IP addresses that do not respond for a long time to ping, but that, in the DNS, are associated with an hostname, so you can reclaim them
-- track MAC addresses, associated with IP, seen in your network
+- track IP addresses responding to ping, but that are not associated to any hostname in the DNS (rogue hosts, oversights)
-- track IP addresses responding to ping, but that are not associated to any hostname in the DNS
+- track MAC addresses, associated with IPs, seen on your network(s)

 ## Components